J-Alvin/NerfTurret_prototype/Turret_energia_vs02/README.txt

-This is the second version of the Turret code in C written with energia
+This is the second version of the Turret code in C++ written with Energia